torsday/notebook/GLOSSARY.md

 A mathematical model of concurrent computation that treats "actors" as the universal primitives of concurrent computation.

+## ALGOL

+Algorithmic Language, a family of imperative computer programming languages.

 ## APNs

 Apple Push Notification service.